themayursinha/blog/_posts/2023-07-09-Man-is-a-machine.md

 title: The Interplay of Science, Humanity, and the Concept of the Soul — An Essay
 categories: [philosophy]
 tags: [philosophy] [soul]
-description: The Interplay of Science, Humanity, and the Concept of the Soul
+description: The Interplay of Science, Humanity, and the Concept of the Soul — An Essay
 ---

 **Introduction**